About 3C- Meet the founders

 Our unique 3-step process is based on years of research and insight into the needs of employees like yours.

-- Jumpstart – engages your senior leaders and employees in an intelligent re-evaluation of the purpose of performance management.
+- Performance Management Consultancy – engages your senior leaders and employees in an intelligent re-evaluation of the purpose of performance management.
 Creative, stimulating and full of lightbulb moments.